Journal of Marital and Family Therapy

 The Journal of Marital and Family Therapy is a quarterly peer-reviewed academic journal published by Wiley-Blackwell on behalf of the American Association for Marriage and Family Therapy.
 The journal was established in 1975.
-The current editor-in-chief is Steve Harris (University of Minnesota).
+The current editor-in-chief is Lenore McWey (Florida State University).
 The journal covers research, theory, clinical practice, and training in marital therapy and family therapy.

-According to the Journal Citation Reports, the journal has a 2020 impact factor of 2.379, ranking it 21 out of 47 journals in the category "Family Studies".
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 1.1, ranking it 41 out of 66 journals in the category "Family Studies".